Creating a sustainable water reuse system for the Rochester Golf & Country Club

 Golf is a significant economic driver in Minnesota and water plays a vital role in keeping these courses busy throughout the golf season.
 In addition to our work on the Rochester Golf and Country Club, WSB has developed water reuse systems and measures for Oneka Ridge Golf Course in Hugo and Eagle Valley Golf Course in Woodbury.

-Bob is a Principal at WSB with over 20-years of experience providing technical and management support to public and private clients in the Midwest.
+Bob is a Principal at WSB with over 20-years of experience providing technical and management support to public and private clients.
 Bob’s special expertise in water resources management, infrastructure planning, project development, and land development make him an effective and trusted adviser on a variety of projects.